unikent/astro/readme.md

 The `BlockBroker` also supports `getRegionConstraintRules`, where a Region definition is the only parameter.
 This validates that the `definition_name` on the Block instance is allowed in the given Region.

+### Notes on setting up Roles and Permissions
+The roles and permissions can be set up or refreshed with the command `artisan astro:permissions refresh`.
+This will add the roles and permissions specified in the `public static $roles_and_permissions` array, which can be found in the 'app/Console/Commands/SetupPermissions.php' class.
+It will also remove any roles/permissions that have been romoved or even renamed (adding the renamed version as a new role).

+To simply rename a role, use `php artisan astro:permissions rename-role --old-name="<name of role to be renamed>" --new-name="<new name of role to be renamed>"`.

 ### Testing
 PHPUnit has a good level of code coverage across the entire application.